Files

 C. Select the parent folder of the Utility Network Data, then select the desired Utility Network Dataset

-• If you cannot see anything in the area that is highlighted by green outline in the screenshot, click on the refresh button as highlighted with blue arrow.
+- If you cannot see anything in the area highlighted by the green outline in the screenshot, click the refresh button, which is highlighted with a blue arrow.

 3. Enable Branch Versioning